 (ii) for public education relating to the courts and legal matters;

 (iii) for such other programs as may be approved by the supreme court.

 Such income shall be applied only to activities permitted to be conducted by organizations exempt from taxation under section 501(c)(3) of the Internal Revenue Code of 1954, as from time to time amended.

-E. Attorneys, either individually or through their firm organizations, shall complete an annual Trust Accounting Compliance Certificate by August 1 of each year which includes a listing of all interest-bearing trust account(s) for clients' funds under paragraph (1).
+E. Attorneys, either individually or through their firm organizations, shall complete an annual Trust Accounting Compliance Certification by July 1 of each year which includes a listing of all interest-bearing trust account(s) for clients' funds under paragraph (1).
 Any pooled non-interest bearing client trust account(s) must be converted to interest-bearing trust account(s) under provisions of Rule 50(1).

-Each attorney who has been on active status at any time during a reporting year must file such a certificate.
-An attorney who is requesting a change in membership status from active to inactive or retired status, or who is resigning from the New Hampshire Bar, must file such a certificate prior to the submission of the request for change in status or resignation.
+Each attorney who has been on active status at any time during a reporting year must make such a certification.
+An attorney who is requesting a change in membership status from active to inactive or retired status, or who is resigning from the New Hampshire Bar, must make such a certification prior to the submission of the request for change in status or resignation.

 F. A lawyer is exempt from the requirement that he or she create or maintain a pooled, interest-bearing trust account known as “Interest on Lawyers Trust Accounts program” or “IOLTA” account if:

 (i) the lawyer is not engaged in the private practice of law;